Respecting your privacy

 Moon Street Medical Centre respects the privacy of patients and their families.
-To provide you with the best possible care, it is important for you to be able to trust us and share with us all the information necessary to be able us to diagnose and treat you.
+To provide you with the best possible care, it is important for you to be able to trust us and share with us all the necessary information to enable us to diagnose and treat you.

-To protect your privacy Moon Street Medical Centre staff follow the privacy principles standards in accordance with the RACGP Code of Practice for the management of personal health information in General Practice.
+To protect your privacy Moon Street Medical Centre’s staff follow the privacy principles standards in accordance with the RACGP Code of Practice for the management of personal health information in General Practice.

 How is information about me protected?

-Health information may be contained in paper records and may also be held electronically, or in other mediums depending on the tests and treatment you have had.
-(For example, x-ray records).
-All Moon Street Medical Centre staff are bound by a strict legal duty of confidentiality.
-It is an offence for you staff to give information about you except under very limited circumstances.
+Health information may be contained in paper records and may also be held electronically, or in other mediums depending on the tests and treatment you have had (for example, x-ray records).
+All Moon Street Medical Centre’s staff are bound by a strict legal duty of confidentiality.
+It is an offence for staff to give information about you, except under very limited circumstances.

 Personal medical records are held at this practice for seven years after date of last consultation.
-Children’s medical records are held until the patient’s 25th birthday the then seven years after last consultation.
-The Moon Street Medical Centre has taken measure to protect all personal health information.
-There is no unauthorized after hours access to the surgery.
-We have a security monitored alarm system in place of any break and enter.
+Children’s medical records are held until the patient’s 25th birthday, then a further seven years after last consultation.
+The Moon Street Medical Centre has taken measures to protect all personal health information.
+There is no unauthorised after hours access to the surgery.
+We have a security monitored alarm system in place incase of any break and enter.
 Electronic files are protected by a password and has virus protection.

 If you have any questions about our policies please check with our practice manager or your doctor.